budimanfajarf/web/content/posts/install-nodejs-aws-ec2.md

 If you've connected to your instance or use your local computer, now time to install node.js.
 In this post I'll install node.js using nvm, nvm is a version manager for node.js.

-The reasons I install node.js using nvm are that I can easilly switch node.js version that currently running to another version, and I can install global packages <code>**npm i -g**</code> without doing sudo.
+The reasons I install node.js using nvm are that I can easily switch node.js version that currently running to another version, and I can install global packages <code>**npm i -g**</code> without doing sudo.

 Run the following commands in a terminal to **install** or **update** nvm